AleksanderTyc/GettingAndCleaningDataCourseProject/codebook.md

 `activity_labels.txt` contains two columns: activity id and activity label.
 It is used in processing to translate activity id's into meaningful labels to describe activities.

-`features.txt` contains names of measures stored in `X_` files.
+`features.txt` contains two columns: measure number and measure name of measures stored in `X_` files.
 It is used in processing to determine which columns contain *measures of interest*, i.e. mean or standard deviation.
 It is also used to provide names of these columns in the output file.
-As these columns do not adhere to column naming conventions in R, they must be transformed first.
+As these names do not conform to column naming conventions in R, they must be transformed first.

-# Transformations
+## Transformations

-features is read as csv with column names `feature_no` and `feature_name`.
+### Step 1.
+`activity_labels.txt` is read and keyed by activity id.
+This allows easy join by activity id in the future.
+Resulting data table `dt.labels` contains both columns and all input rows.

+### Step 2.
+`features.txt` is read into a data frame `df.feat`.
-New column `interest` is built: Logical, TRUE if `feature_name` contains any of words "mean" or "std", where words are substrings separated by "-" or "(".
+A logical column `interest` is built and added to `df.feat`: TRUE if feature name contains any of words "mean" or "std", where words are substrings separated by "-" or "(".
-New dataframe is then created with filtered rows: row is saved only if `interest` is TRUE.
+New data frame `df.feat.sel` is then created with rows filtered from `df.feat`: row is saved only if `interest` is TRUE.
-New column `corr.name` is built: Character, contains `feature_name` with characters "-", "(", ")" and "," replaced with "_".
+New column `corr.name` is built and added to `df.feat.sel`: Character, contains feature name with characters "-", "(", ")" and "," replaced with "_".
 This results in a name which is an R-acceptable column name.

-X_ are appended
-y_ are appended
-subject_ are appended

-X, y and subject are merged together.
-They are processed as columns of the same dataset - no join key necessary, order of rows decides.
-Saved as a data table `dt.data`.
-`dt.data` is sorted by `activity` and `subject`.
+### Step 3.
+`X_test.txt` and `X_train.txt` are read and appended into a data frame `df.X`.
+The processing takes advantage of `LaF` package functionality to select columns of interest, whose indices were determined in step 2.

+### Step 4.
+`y_test.txt` and `y_train.txt`  are read and appended into a data frame `df.y`.

+### Step 5.
+`subject_test.txt` and `subject_train.txt`  are read and appended into a data frame `df.subj`.

+### Step 6.
+Data frames `df.X`, `df.y` and `df.subj` are merged side-by-side into a single dataset and stored as data table `dt.data`. `dt.data` is sorted by activity id and test subject id.

+### Step 7.
-`dt.data` is joined to activity labels by `activity`.
-Activity identifier is dropped as unnecessary.
+`dt.data` is joined by activity id to `dt.labels`.
+Resulting data table is stored as `dt.labelled`.

-Aggregations are calculated on every measure column.
-Output dataset containing 68 columns (2 keys - `activity` and `subject`; 66 measure columns) is saved as blank-separated text file `measurement_means.txt`.
+### Step 8.
+Summaries of *measures of interest* are calculated separately for each group (activity label, test subject id).
+Output is saved to `measurement_means.txt` file in the parent directory.

-Variables created
+## Variables created

 Output